 PRE-PACKS SAVE JOBS

-Statistics we obtained from ASIC on behalf of Senator Williams in 2010 showed that only 4% of the 10,000 companies that go broke each year in Australia will complete their obligations under a deed of company arrangement (VA).
-That is, only 4% of all insolvent companies will successfully restructure using the VA framework.
+Statistics we obtained from ASIC on behalf of Senator Williams in 2010 showed that only 4 per cent of the 10,000 companies that go broke each year in Australia will complete their obligations under a deed of company arrangement (VA).
+That is, only 4 per cent of all insolvent companies will successfully restructure using the VA framework.

 If saving jobs is the yardstick for determining if insolvency laws help a business, that’s a 4% success rate for the Australian voluntary administration framework and a 4% failure rate in the UK’s pre-packs.

 Page 26 of the UK Government’s review into pre-packs indicates that the vast majority of pre-packs are used by companies that have less than $110,000 in assets.